open-forest-observatory/geograypher/README.md

 One task that this can support is multiview classification.
 For example, if you have a computer vision model that generates land cover classifications (for example trees, shrubs, grasses, and bare earth) for each pixel in an image, these predictions can be transferred to the mesh.
 Then, the predictions for each viewpoint can be aggregated using a voting or averaging scheme to come up with a final land cover prediction for that location.
 The other task is effectively the reverse.
 If you have the data from the field, for example marking one geospatial region as shrubs and another as grasses, you can determine which portions of each image corresponds to these classes.
 This information can be used to train a computer vision model, that could be used in the first step.

+### Documentation
+Documentation of this tool, including how to set it up and examples of how to use it, can be found [here](https://open-forest-observatory.github.io/geograypher/).

 ### Running

 There are currently two main 3D workflows that this tool supports, rendering and aggregation.
 The goal of rendering is to take data that is associated with a mesh or geospatially referenced and translate it to the viewpoint of each image.
 An example of this is exporting the height above ground or species classification for each point on an image.
 The goal of aggregation is to take information from each viewpoint and aggregate it onto a mesh and optionally export it as a geospatial file.
 An example of this is taking species or veg-cover type predictions from each viewpoints and aggregating them onto the mesh.